krahets/hello-algo/en/docs/chapter_sorting/heap_sort.md

 !!! tip

-    In fact, the element extraction operation also includes steps `2.` and `3.`, with an additional step to remove (pop) the extracted element from the heap.
+    In fact, the element extraction operation also includes steps `2.` and `3.`, with an additional step to pop (remove) the extracted element from the heap.

 === "<1>"
     ![Heap sort process](heap_sort.assets/heap_sort_step1.png)